Terms & Conditions for the Ecare group of companies (trading as Curam).

 complaintsandsuggestions@curamcare.com

-Curam may investigate and take appropriate action.
+Curam will investigate complaints and take appropriate action where necessary.

 Personal data is processed in accordance with UK GDPR and Curam’s Privacy Policy.

-16. General
+16. GENERAL

 These Terms constitute the entire agreement.